ServiceStack/ServiceStack.Aws/docs/postgres-guide.md

 ```

 Using our connection from a ServiceStack Service, we can use the `Db` property to access our `Customer` table.
+Eg, Below is an example of a CRUD service using OrmLite.

 ``` csharp
 public class CustomerService : Service